-The Law on Accounting and Auditing sets forth certain accounting requirements which includes, but is not limited to the following:
+The Law on Accounting and Auditing sets forth certain accounting requirements which include, but are not limited to the following:

-- Enterprises and not-for-profit organizations are required to prepare financial statements within three (3) months following the year-end. - Financial statements form the basis for fulfilling tax obligations. - Accounting records must be maintained, and the underlying transactions must be supported by proper documentation. - Accounting records should be in Khmer language (with some minor exceptions) - Financial statements should be in Khmer language and include Khmer Riel as a presentational currency (if the entity's functional currency is a currency other than Khmer Riel). - Enterprises and not-for-profit organizations are obligated to maintain their accounting records for a period of ten (10) years.
+- Enterprises and Not-for-Profit-Entities are required to prepare financial statements within three (3) months following the year-end. - Financial statements form the basis for fulfilling tax obligations. - Accounting records must be maintained, and the underlying transactions must be supported by proper documentation. - Accounting records should be in Khmer language (with some minor exceptions) - Financial statements should be in Khmer language and include the Khmer Riel as a presentational currency (if the entity's functional currency is a currency other than Khmer Riel). - Enterprises and Not-for-Profit-Entities are obligated to maintain their accounting records for a period of ten (10) years.